Fractional Covers of Hypergraphs with Bounded Multi-Intersection: Preliminaries

 In this work, we are particularly interested in the structure of the edge intersections of a hypergraph.
-To this end, recall the notion of $(c,d)$-hypergraphs for integers $c \geq 1$ and $d \geq 0$ from \cite{DBLP:journals/corr/abs-2002-05239}: $H = (V,E)$ is a $(c,d)$-hypergraph if the intersection of any $c$ distinct edges in $E$ has at most $d$ elements, i.e., for every subset $E' \subseteq E$ with $|E'| = c$, we have $|\bigcap E'| \leq d$.
-A class ${\cal C}$ of hypergraphs is said to satisfy the {\em bounded multi-intersection property (BMIP)} \cite{DBLP:conf/pods/FischlGP18}, if there exist $c \geq 1$ and $d \geq 0$, such that every $H$ in ${\cal C}$ is a $(c,d)$-hypergraph.
+To this end, recall the notion of $(c,d)$-hypergraphs for integers $c \geq 2$ and $d \geq 0$ from \cite{JACM2021}: $H = (V,E)$ is a $(c,d)$-hypergraph if the intersection of any $c$ distinct edges in $E$ has at most $d$ elements, i.e., for every subset $E' \subseteq E$ with $|E'| = c$, we have $|\bigcap E'| \leq d$.
+A class ${\cal C}$ of hypergraphs is said to satisfy the {\em bounded multi-intersection property (BMIP)} \cite{DBLP:conf/pods/FischlGP18}, if there exist $c \geq 2$ and $d \geq 0$, such that every $H$ in ${\cal C}$ is a $(c,d)$-hypergraph.
 As a special case studied in \cite{fischl2019hyperbench,DBLP:conf/pods/FischlGP18}, a class ${\cal C}$ of hypergraphs is said to satisfy the {\em bounded intersection property (BIP)}, if there exists $d \geq 0$, such that every $H$ in ${\cal C}$ is a $(2,d)$-hypergraph.
+Hypergraphs with degree bounded by some constant $c \geq 1$ are $(c+1,0)$-hypergraphs.
+Moreover, bounded rank is clearly a special case of bounded intersection, that is, if the size of each hyperedge is bounded a constant $d$, also the intersection of any two hyperedges is of course bounded by $d$.

 We now recall tree decompositions, which form the basis of various notions of width.
-A tuple $(T, (B_u)_{u \in T})$ is a \emph{tree decomposition (TD)\/} of a hypergraph $H =(V,E)$, if $T$ is a tree, every $B_u$ is a subset of $V$ and the following two conditions are satisfied: \begin{enumerate}[(a)] \item For every edge $e \in E$ there is a node $u$ in $T$, such that $e \subseteq B_u$, and \item for every vertex $v \in V$, $\{u \in T \mid v \in B_u\}$ is connected in $T$. \end{enumerate} The vertex sets $B_u$ are usually referred to as the {\em bags\/} of the TD.
-Note that, by slight abuse of notation, we write $u \in T$ to express that $u$ is a node in $T$.
+A tuple $(T, (B_u)_{u \in T})$ is a \emph{tree decomposition (TD)\/} of a hypergraph $H =(V,E)$, if $T$ is a tree, every $B_u$ is a subset of $V$ and the following two conditions are satisfied: \begin{enumerate}[label=(\arabic*)] \item For every edge $e \in E$, there is a node $u$ in $T$, such that $e \subseteq B_u$, and \item for every vertex $v \in V$, $\{u \in T \mid v \in B_u\}$ is connected in $T$. \end{enumerate} Note that, by slight abuse of notation, we write $u \in T$ to express that $u$ is a node in $T$.

 For a function $f\colon 2^{V} \to \mathbb{R}^+$, the \emph{$f$-width} of a TD $(T, (B_u)_{u \in T})$ is defined as $\sup\{f(B_u) \mid u \in T\}$ and the $f$-width of a hypergraph is the minimal $f$-width over all its TDs.